Small Claims Cases

 - The right to a jury trial.

-The defendant may choose not to give up these rights.
-He/she may demand before or at the time of hearing that the case be transferred to the General Civil Division.
+The defendant may not agree to give up these rights, and have the case transferred to the General Civil Division.

 Who May File a Claim?